MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Overview_Tab.md

 ## Overview tiles

-The Overview tiles provide you with dynamic and visually rich insights into your campaigns’ performance.
+The Overview tiles provide you with dynamic and visually rich insights into your campaignsâ€™ performance.
 You can easily select and drag which tiles to display and interact with as well as review key components of your Microsoft Advertising campaigns.
 We will continue to add more tiles over time to help users view and manage their data.

 - **Account onboarding**: Use the Onboarding tile to complete account setup, resolve issues, and launch your first campaign.
 This tile provides live statuses and potential blockers to help you fix them and start serving ads.